Best Practice Medicine is a clinician owned and founded education team.

 Ben is the founder and CEO of Bozeman based Best Practice Medicine (BPM).
-As a leader in pre-hospital medicine for over a decade, he champions clinical excellence and best practice care as a clinician, educator and mentor.
+As a leader in pre-hospital and critical care medicine for over a decade, he champions clinical excellence and best practice care as a clinician, educator and mentor.

 Ben is a sought after speaker on the science and practice of resuscitative medicine.
 With clinical experience in fire, EMS, emergency departments and critical care Medevac medicine, Ben most enjoys connecting interdisciplinary teams of people to each other in those critical moments of medicine.

-A critical care FP-C qualified Flight Paramedic, Ben provides high altitude and rural retrieval medicine in the Rocky Mountains where he also chases his skiing passion as a medical professional and regional educator on the Big Sky ski patrol, the largest in North America.
+A critical care FP-C qualified Flight Paramedic, Ben provided high altitude and rural retrieval medicine in the Rocky Mountains.
 He holds multiple instructor ratings in trauma, cardiac, high fidelity simulation and pediatric sub-specialties.

 Ben received his degree in Paramedicine in 2006 and went on to earn a second degree in Biology in 2011.
-He specializes in the implementation of large scale educational projects and is leading BPM to become the dominant medical education program in the Northwestern United States.
+He specializes in the implementation of large scale educational projects and is leading the premier clinical education team in the Northwestern United State.

 Joe has been involved in critical care medicine for three decades.
 His career of emergency medicine started as an EMT in the 1980s.
 Nursing school at Arizona State University was followed by years of critical care nursing, mostly in the emergency room.
 Recently, he served as a flight nurse in Bozeman with Summit/Reach Air Medical.
 Education has become his focus as he completes his certificate in nursing education with MSU.
 Currently working as clinical faculty with undergraduate nursing students allows Joe to shape the future of nursing care and education.
 His passion for learning is fueled by 20 years of teaching skiing at the highest levels to ski instructors in Montana.
 Bridger Bowl utilizes his talent to supervise the training of more than one hundred snowsports instructors each year.
 He thrives on creating the light bulb moment with learners and educates for AHA, NAEMT, ENA, and PSIA.
 Continuing to work locally in the Bozeman emergency department, Joe educates patients, family and staff on a regular basis.